gmc314/chess/README.md

     - Check if selected piece can move
     - Check if targetted square is a valid move
     - Move to targetted square and/or capture
-  - Repeat until checkmate is reached
+  - Repeat until checkmate is reached or stalemate.

-## Server-side:
-Login authentication tokens
-Saving game state
-Logging moves

-## Front-end:
-Login screen
-Mouse drags pieces
-Board rotates on each player's turn?
-Initial board condition
-Undo button?
-Stalemate button>